NotKingSnow/hotds2w1/README.md

 q "**Which member of the Small Council tells Cersei about Tyrion's plans to send Myrcella to Dorne?**" a "Grand Maester Pycelle", "Maester Pycelle", "Pycelle"

-q
-a

-q
-a

-q
-a

-q
-a

-q
-a

-q
-a

-q
-a

-q
-a

-q
-a
+q "**Where was Talisa Maegyr from before she came to Westeros?**" a "Volantis"

+q "**Finish the quote!: 'A man without friends is a ...
+(3 words)**" a "man without power.", "man without power"

+q "**The desert around Qarth is also known by what name?**" a "The Garden of Bones", "Garden of Bones"

+q "**In what episode does the first of the Five Kings die?**" a "S02E05: The Ghost of Harrenhal", "S02E05", "S2E5", "S2E05", "Season 2 Episode 5", "S2Ep5", "S2 Ep5", "2x5", "2x05"

+q "Who informs Tyrion that Cersei has commissioned the Alchemists Guild to create wildfire?**" a "Lancel Lannister", "Lancel"

+q "**In Season Two, How many men did Ser Rodrik Cassel take to Torrhen's Square?**" a "Two-hundred", "200", "two hundred"

+q "**Who said it?: 'Gods help you Theon Greyjoy; now you are truly lost.'**" a "Ser Rodrik Cassel", "Ser Rodrik", "Rodrik Cassel", "Rodrik"

+q "**What is the second name that Arya Stark gives to Jaqen H'ghar?**" a "Ser Amory Lorch", "Amory Lorch", "Amory", "Lorch"

+q "**Who does Tyrion Lannister send back to the Red Keep prior to the beginning of the riot in Season 2 Episode 6?**" a "Prince Tommen Baratheon", "Prince Tommen", "Tommen", "Tommen Baratheon

 q
 a